dysphie/nmrih-team-healing/README.md

 ### Player blocks
 Allows players to block other people from healing them via `sm_settings`.
 This module is placed in `plugins/disabled` by default.
-Blocks are saved to the database specified by `sm_team_healing_block_database` cvar.
+Blocks are saved to the database specified by the `sm_team_healing_block_database` convar.
 This must match the name of an entry in `sourcemod/configs/databases.cfg`